cbanbury/speck-tackle/readme.md

+# NB
+This is fork of SpeckTackle by `sbeisken`.
+My aim is to port to a Meteor package and add support for other spectroscopy techniques, such as Raman.

 # SpeckTackle
 ***st.js*** is a JavaScript library to create custom-tailored charts for spectroscopy in life sciences.
 Implemented charts exist for mass spectrometry, one- and two-dimensional NMR, UV/VIS, IR, and general continuous data use cases such as chromatograms.

 ## Documentation